vinceanalytics/vince/README.md

 - **Time period comparison**
 - **Public dashboards** allow access to the dashoard to anyone(by default all dashboards are private).
 - **unique shared access** generate unique links to dahboards that can be password protected.
-- **Extremely fast** we use bit sliced index or roaring bitmaps.We base our implementation on [seralized roaring bitmaps](https://github.com/dgraph-io/sroar), there is no decoding while reading, data is loaded directly.
-Git it a try and enjoy snappy dashoards.
+- **Extremely fast** we use bit sliced index of roaring bitmaps.We base our implementation on [serialized roaring bitmaps](https://github.com/dgraph-io/sroar), there is no decoding while reading, data is loaded directly.
 - **Zero Dependency**: Ships a single binary with everything in it.
 No runtime dependency.
 - **High events ingestion rate** : We buffer and use LSM based underlying [key value store](https://github.com/dgraph-io/badger) that is optimized for writes.
 - **Easy to operate**: One line commandline flags with env variables is all you need.
 - **Unlimited sites**: There is no limit on how many sites you can manage.
 - **Unlimited events**: scale according to availbale resources.
 - **Privacy friendly**: No cookies and fully compliant with GDPR, CCPA and PECR.